yihaoxu0816/679-final-bidding/README.md

 - `.env` files (contain secrets and configuration)
 - `jwt.key` and `jwt.key.pub` (authentication keys)
 - `node_modules/` (dependencies)
+- `build/` or `client/build/` (compiled React artifacts)

 These are already listed in `.gitignore` to prevent accidental commits.

+**Note on Build Artifacts:** The React build output (`client/build/` or `server/client/build/`) should never be committed to version control.
+These files are:
+- Generated automatically during the build process
+- Large and frequently change, causing merge conflicts
+- Environment-specific and should be generated locally or during deployment